alexger95/rsschool-cv/cv.md

   * WebForMySelf, Youtube, PHP.com, Mozila, learn.javascript.ru.

 ## 8. English: A2
+  * before:
+  He studied English at an advanced level at the gymnasium.
+  English with a professional bias at the university.
+  * now:
+  I can ask a stranger for necessary information while traveling in another country.
-  watching movies and videos on English, reading book and special books.
+  Can watching movies and videos on English, reading book and special books.
+  * issue:
+  Lack of speaking practice.

+## 9. Update INFO: 23.07.2020